-In order to avoid the immediate and significant impact of unregulated scooter share programs operating in the City, the proposed ordinance prohibits operation of shared dockless micromobility device businesses in the City, unless and until authorized and permitted by future action of the City Council.
-The proposed ordinance is intended to preempt potential illegal sidewalk riding and scattering of motorized scooters across the City, by preventing the adverse impacts of unregulated shared dockless micro-mobility device businesses while the City considers appropriate regulations.
-The proposed ordinance also allows for the removal and impounding of devices that are illegally parked or are causing a nuisance such as hindering the free passage of pedestrians and wheelchairs on sidewalks.
-Importantly, the proposed ordinance does not affect personal ownership of motorized scooters, whose use can continue in accordance with existing laws.
+In order to avoid the immediate and significant impact of unregulated scooter share programs operating in the City, Ordinance No. 4259 will prohibit operation of shared dockless micro-mobility device businesses in the City, unless and until authorized and permitted by future action of the City Council.
+The Ordinance is intended to preempt potential illegal sidewalk riding and scattering of motorized scooters across the City, by preventing the adverse impacts of unregulated shared dockless micro-mobility device businesses while the City considers appropriate regulations.
+The Ordinance also allows for the removal and impounding of devices that are illegally parked or are causing a nuisance such as hindering the free passage of pedestrians and wheelchairs on sidewalks.
+Importantly, the Ordinance does not affect personal ownership of motorized scooters, whose use can continue in accordance with existing laws.